intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/win.md

 ## Installation Guide

-You can treat WSL2 shell window as a nomral Linux shell and follow BigDL Linux guides to install BigDL.
+You can treat WSL2 shell window as a normal Linux shell and run commands in it.
+If you're using WSL2 shell for the first time, it may require you to set up some user information.

 ### Install Conda

-Fist, start a new WSL2 shell.
-If you're using WSL2 shell for the first time, it may require you to set up some user information.

-Then, download and install conda (conda is the recommend way to manage the BigDL environment).
-On WSL, you need to use a conda Linux version as shown in the example command below.
-For more available conda versions, refer to [conda install](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), or [miniconda install](https://docs.conda.io/en/main/miniconda.html).
+Conda is the recommend way to manage the BigDL environment.
+Download and install conda using below commands.

 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda3-4.5.4-Linux-x86_64.sh